-By using the technology and extensive experience from the proven Cryodynamics pump design, an extremely reliable and efficient expander was developed.
-The EIC cryogenic expander is a radial inflow reaction with an induction generator mounted on an integral shaft.
-The entire unit, including the turbine and generator are totally submerged in the cryogenic fluid.
-This design completely eliminates the need for dynamic seals, shaft couplings, generator support structure and any concern for possible misalignment between the turbine and generator.
-By eliminating possible leakage from rotating seals, the design is extremely safe especially when hazardous fluids are being handled.
+By using the technology and extensive experience from the proven Cryodynamics® pump design, an extremely reliable and efficient expander was developed.
+The cryogenic expander is a radial inflow reaction with an induction generator mounted on an integral shaft.
+The entire unit, including the turbine and generator, are totally submerged in the cryogenic fluid.
+This design completely eliminates the need for dynamic seals, shaft couplings, generator support structure, and any concern for possible misalignment between the turbine and generator.
+By eliminating possible leakage from rotating seals, the design is extremely safe, especially when hazardous fluids are being handled.

 All expanders are installed inside a pressure vessel designed and built to applicable pressure vessel codes.
 The system is suitable for installation in hazardous area locations as required and defined by applicable codes and standards.
-In addition, EIC’s Cryogenic Performance Test Facility fully tests each expander, simulating actual site conditions.
-Testing can be performed at full speed and full power with a variety of liquids such as LNG, LPG or LN2, depending on the temperature and specific gravity of the service fluid.
+In addition, each expander is fully tested at the Cryogenic Performance Test Facility simulating actual site conditions.
+Testing can be performed at full speed and full power with a variety of liquids such as LNG, LPG, or LN2, depending on the temperature and specific gravity of the service fluid.
 For more information on testing of cryogenic expanders, click here for one of our recently published technical papers which elaborates more fully, the technical aspects of testing these revolutionary machines.

-The latest innovation in Cryodynamics’ line of expanders is the upward flow, two-phase expander.
-These expanders allow the expansion of liquefied gasses into two-phase mixtures within its final stage.
+The latest innovation in the Cryodynamics line of expanders is the upward flow, two-phase expander.
+These expanders allow the expansion of liquefied gases into two-phase mixtures within its final stage.
 By harnessing the energy of two-phase expansion, the expander’s generator output is increased, boil-off losses are reduced, and the overall liquefaction process is improved even further.